mckayemeeves/Pewlett-Hackard-Analysis/README.md

 ## Results
 ## Summary
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-The data shows that
+The data shows that with 90,398 employees reaching retirement age, around 42,929 employees will be needed to fill in the gaps in the current or near future.
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+  - There are currently 1,940 retirement-ready employees who are qualified to mentor the up and coming Pewlett Hackard employees.
+### Additional Insight
-  - There are 1940 employees who are retirement_ready employees who are available to mentor the next generation of pewlett hackard employees
+- 64% of employees holding senior titles are reaching retirement age.
+Therefore, the mentorship program will be a helpful way to transition new employees into Pewlett Hackard.
+Current data shows that 1940 employees who are retirement_ready employees are available to mentor the next generation of pewlett hackard employees.
+In sum, there is not a 1 to 1 ratio for the mentorship program, however there is a large enough buffer that it will be helpful.
-### fill in additional queries here with more insight

-### fill in additional queries here with more insight
+### Additional Insight
 ![Screen Shot 2022-08-31 at 8 31 47 PM](https://user-images.githubusercontent.com/106174279/187819725-9147ccd3-f89a-4b4b-98cf-19ea702a2fe8.png)
+Another potential actionable insight is to mentor more than one new employee per eligile mentorship trainer.
+This could reduce the stress of not enough trainers and help teach the new employees team work and company culture.